-The temporal evolution in Fig.7 has shown a) the correction of the moisture overestimation by all observation types and b) the relationship between IWV fluctuations and the timing of heavy precipitation over the RhoAlps area.
-To provide a quantitative assessment of the moisture representation in COSMO for this event, Table 2 shows the time averaged RMSE (left) and MB
+The temporal evolution in Fig. 7 has shown (a) the correction of the moisture overestimation by all observation types and (b) the relationship between IWV fluctuations and the timing of heavy precipitation over the RhoAlps area.
+To provide a quantitative assessment of the moisture representation in COSMO for this event, Table 2 shows the time averaged RMSE (left) and MB (right) between the COSMO simulations and the GPS measurements at the station locations.
+The

-480 (right) between the COSMO simulations and the GPS measurements at the station locations.
-The MB is obtained as the MOD-OBS differences (Sect.
+MB is obtained as the MOD-OBS differences (Sect.
 2.4).
-The results show that assimilating the GPS observations reduces RMSE and MB compared to CTRL (Tab.2).
-Nudging RAD shows likewise a reduction of RMSE and MB in the convection permitting grids (2.8 km and 500m).
-This is however not seen for 7 km.
-Finally, the corrections induced in GPS-RAD-HR, dominated by the influence of the GPS measurements, provide added.
+The results show that assimilating the GPS observations reduces RMSE and MB compared to CTRL (Table 2).
+Nudging RAD shows likewise a reduction of RMSE and MB in the convection-permitting grids (2.8 km and 500 m).
+This is, however, not seen for 7 km.
+Finally, the corrections induced in GPS-RAD-HR are dominated by the influence of the GPS measurements.